 Stages of Recovery does not currently offer Inpatient Treatment Services.
 Contact us today to learn more about inpatient treatment as well as recommendations for – centers in your area.

-Inpatient Treatment refers to a Residential Treatment Program where medical professionals are on-site at all times.
+Inpatient Treatment in the continuum of care refers to a Residential Treatment Program where medical professionals are on-site at all times.
 Inpatient treatment is what most people think of when they hear “rehab”.

 Factors including severity of the addiction, insurance and resources will determine duration of treatment, – anywhere from 28 days to one year in length.
 Typically inpatient treatment lasts 28 to 90 days.